RussPalms/russpalms/README.md

 - 💡 Full-stack developer with 6+ years of experience designing and building scalable, high-performance web and mobile applications
 - 🔀 Proficient in front-end technologies like Typescript with React/Next, Angular, and Vue.js, as well as back-end technologies like Node.js, Python/Django/Flask, and PHP
 - ☁️ Experienced in DevOps, CI/CD, and Cloud infrastructures including AWS, Azure, GCP, Linode, Vultr, Digital Ocean, and Kubernetes.
-- 🌐 Developed AI Applications using API integrated with both commercial models such as GPT-4o and Claude Opus as well as open source models like Llama 3 and Groq.
+- 🌐 Developed AI Applications using APIs integrated with both commercial models such as GPT-4o and Claude 3 Opus as well as open source models like Llama 3 and Groq.
 - 🤓 Comprable knowledge about deep and reinforcement learning, recommendation systems, convolutional neural networks.
+- 🔗 Deployed multiple smart contracts onto the Ethereum blockchain and currently studying layer zero chains for bridged integrations.

 ---